new-minhui/new-minhui.github.io/_pages/about.md

 - 📝 One poster is accepted by **CUI 2023**.

 ## Computing systems I have built
 - 📱 **StayFocused**: Experiment Prototype, a screen time management mobile app with a reflective agent.
 - 💻 **SmartEats-1**: Experiment Prototype, a dietary recommender web application with a customizable agent.
 - 🤖 **SmartEats-2**: Experiment Prototype, a dietary recommender web application with upgraded multi-LLM collaboration pipelines.
+- 🤷‍♀️ **NadekoMedBot**: Prototype, a medical chatbot built by fine-tuning Qwen-8B for healthcare Q&A, which interacts with users in the persona of Nadeko Sengoku.
+- ⌚ **EATime**: Experiment Prototype, a multi-device (i.e., including an iPhone end and an apple watch end) eating behavior management App with a customizable virtual pet and a dietary recommender agent.

 ## Services
-- 👤 **Reviewer**: ACM CHI 24, CCHI 24, CHI 25, IDC 25 LBW track, Pervasive Health 25 (full score review), IJHCS 25.
+- 👤 **Reviewer**: ACM CHI 24, CCHI 24, CHI 25, CHI 26 LBW track, IDC 25 LBW track, Pervasive Health 25 (full score review), IJHCS 25.
 - 👥 **Associate Chair**: ACM CHI 25 LBW track.